LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Efficiency Analysis

 \section{Efficiency Analysis}

-To analyze the efficiency gains reported in the main text, we formalize reasoning as a trajectory discretization problem.
-Crucially, curvature-limited discretization arises in the \emph{representation space} of a modality (where discrete steps are taken).
+To analyze the \camera{reasoning-step overhead reductions} reported in the main text, we formalize reasoning as a trajectory discretization problem.
+Crucially, curvature-limited discretization arises in the \emph{representation space} of a modality (where discrete steps are taken). \camera{This appendix provides an interpretive analysis under simplifying assumptions, rather than a formal proof of speedups or a quantitative predictive theory of runtime efficiency.}